A-V-Jagannathan/Text-Summarizers/Fully Extractive/Readme.md

 # Working
+## How to run in your device?

+1. Install contractions library
+2. Download the Extractive summarizer.py and idf.pkl
+3. Run Extractive summarizer.py

+## Working principle

  The idf of various words have been formed using the CNN/Dailymail corpus.
 IDF is defined as log(Number of documents/Number of documents where the word occurs)
 1. Sentences are cleaned ( urls removed, contractions expanded, html tags removed, special and newline characters removed )